AfriwanAhda/AfriwanAhda-Wazma/README.md

 # License and Open Source

 Wazma is available for free on the Google Play.
-I however kindly ask you to *NOT* ship this app or slight variations of it under your own name.
+We however kindly ask you to *NOT* ship this app or slight variations of it under your own name.

 # MIT License